dbushell/dbushell-2k15/src/data/blog/2013/2013-06-24-automated-accessibility-colour-contrast.md

 I'm guilty myself so I'm keen to implement automated checks into my process.

 ## Colour Contrast

 On [colour contrast](http://www.w3.org/TR/AERT#color-contrast) the W3C say:

-<blockquote><p>Ensure that foreground and background color combinations provide sufficient contrast when viewed by someone having color deficits or when viewed on a black and white screen</p></blockquote>
+> Ensure that foreground and background color combinations provide sufficient contrast when viewed by someone having color deficits or when viewed on a black and white screen

 The suggested algorithm is a shade complicated to calculate in your head.
 Thankfully tools like Lea Verou's [Contrast Ratio](http://leaverou.github.io/contrast-ratio/) make it easy to check colours before use.